newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/animal-shelter-cds.md

 ---
+notesMd: >-
-notesMd: 10.22 the formatting was off in the summary description, redoing to see if that fixes it
+  10.22 the formatting was off in the summary description, redoing to see if that fixes it

+  10.22 updating copy
 id: animal-shelter-cds
 filename: animal-shelter-cds
 displayname: animal-shelter-cds